After Brexit? (last updated November 2023)……

 We outline briefly what is currently clear after Brexit, and what is not yet understood from the Trade and Cooperation Agreement!

 - UK legislation (that implements the Withdrawal Agreement) says that existing EU law will be converted into UK law and referred to as “retained EU law“.
 Therefore existing EU derived employment legislation will remain the same until it is changed by any future UK domestic legislation.
-The UK has agreed with the EU that it will not reduce employment rights below the standards that existed on 31st December 2020 in a way that affects trade or investment.
+The UK has agreed with the EU, in the Trade and Cooperation Agreement (TCA), that it will not reduce employment rights below the standards that existed on 31st December 2020 in a way that affects trade or investment.
 However, the UK can diverge from future EU employment laws but the EU may apply ‘rebalancing measures’ if these changes have a material impact on trade or investment.

 - Under the Withdrawal Agreement UK Courts will no longer be bound by new decisions from the Court of Justice of the EU after 1st January 2021.
 However they will still be bound to interpret ‘retained’ EU law on existing decisions of the CJEU (“retained EU case law”).
 But, the Withdrawal Act allows the UK Supreme Court and the High Court of Justiciary in Scotland to depart from retained EU case law if they consider it “right to do so” – in addition the Government has announced that this power to ‘depart’ will also be extended to the Court of Appeal and the Inner House of Court of Session; but the High Court and the Employment Appeal Tribunal (EAT) will not be allowed these powers.